 Safeguarding the Museum and collections

-The current Museum campus was built in five different stages over the course of 125 years, with the most recent addition now nearly 40 years old.
-After decades of wear and tear, as well as deferred maintenance, the building has a range of pressing age-related physical plant needs that must be addressed.
+The current Museum campus was built in six different stages over the course of 125 years, with the most recent addition now nearly 40 years old.
+After decades of wear and tear, as well as deferred maintenance, the building has a range of pressing, age-related physical plant needs that must be addressed.
 Adding modern, energy efficient, and code-compliant systems and updating the infrastructure will safeguard the Museum and its collections for generations to come.

 The planned infrastructure upgrade projects include the following: